zomerfeld/2by2/replit.md

-# Priority Matrix - Task Prioritization Tool (v1.2)
+# Priority Matrix - Task Prioritization Tool (v1.3)

 ## Overview

 Priority Matrix is a full-stack web application that helps users organize and prioritize tasks using a visual 2x2 matrix interface.
 Users can create up to 100 tasks and drag them across customizable urgency and impact axes to effectively categorize their work priorities.
-The application features a collapsible sidebar, intelligent number reuse system, and comprehensive export capabilities including JSON, PDF, and PNG formats.
+The application features multi-user support with custom shareable URLs, a collapsible sidebar, intelligent number reuse system, and comprehensive export capabilities including JSON, PDF, and PNG formats.

 ## System Architecture